Pork Bistek Tagalog with 1/2 a Kilo of Onions

 Pork bistek is the pork variation of the well-loved bistek tagalog, known for its tangy calamansi-soy sauce base and slow-simmered tenderness.
 This version uses a thick slab of pork loin sliced into steaks, seared hard for flavor, and simmered with half a kilo of red onions that melt into the sauce.
 The result is a hearty ulam with a deep savory taste and natural sweetness from the onions.

-Why This Pork Bistek Works
+Why This Pork Bistek Tagalog Works

 1. Thick-cut pork means juicier bites.
 Starting from a pork loin slab gives you tender slices that stay moist even after simmering.